aaa0707/OnlineModelInference/README.md

 #### Webapp

 Additionally, this code also sets up flask app to call the models through a REST API.
 The flask_app.py code handles the requests.
-I have also provided a docker file that can be used to setup a container and initialize the the container on a VM
+I have also provided a docker file that can be used to setup a container and initialize the the container on a VM.
+The Docker exposes port 5000 of the container, which will need to be forwarded to the public port of the VM

 #### Current limitations